questdb/documentation/clients/ingest-c-and-cpp.md

 :::note

-This sectionis for the QuestDB C client.
-Please skip to the bottom of this page for more information affecting both C and C++ clients.
+This sectioni s for the QuestDB C client.

+Skip to the bottom of this page for information relating to both the C and C++ clients.

 :::
 <ILPClientsTable language="C" />